kolitiri/blogging-time/_posts/2026-03-14-a-personal-take-on-the-ai-hype.md

 Can it render human workers obsolete?
 I don’t think so either.
 Neither do I think we should be trying to do so.

+It's just a tool like any other that, when supervised and used responsibly, can increase productivity and generate results in a faster pace.

-I feel there is a middle ground, that can benefit both the employees and the organisations' capitalistic hunger for profit.
+Thus, I feel there is a middle ground, that can massively benefit both the workers and the organisations' capitalistic hunger for profit without intersecting the two lines together.

-That being said, instead of jumping the gun and going all in, we should be trying to make the best possible use of AI we can at the moment, while we are still in the process of laying the foundations.
+That being said, instead of jumping the gun and going all in, we should be trying to make the best possible use of AI we can at the moment, while we are still in the process of understanding the limitations and laying the foundations.

 ## How I actually use AI